0xSero/partisia-docs/docs/node-operations/operator-9-keys.md

+# Keys for BP config and registration

-# Node operators will need 3 sets of keys to complete node configuration and registration
+Node operators will need 3 sets of keys to complete node configuration and registration

 At this stage you should already have an account private key from the account holding your MPC tokens.